-Wrong!
-Fillers, when done properly by a medically qualified, experienced practitioner, are considered a safe treatment.
-With high client satisfaction and very few risks, fillers are not going anywhere!
+Fillers, when done properly by a medically qualified, experienced practitioner, are absolutely fantastic and considered a safe treatment.

 Too much filler, too soon

-Some clients are concerned about “over-fill”, “trout pout” or “pillow face”, which is when too much filler is injected into the lips or face causing the areas to swell to the point of bursting.
+The big lips we see ?
+The botched jobs?
 These horror stories have been widely reported in the media and the one common thread between cases is that the treatment was carried out by unqualified beauty therapists or, even worse, self-injected at home.

-Rome wasn't built in a day, neither are natural-looking, plump, hydrated lips!
+Where your lips are concerned, Rome wasn't built in a day, and neither are natural-looking, plump, hydrated lips!
 If you have thin, small lips to begin with, 3ml of filler in one sitting will look and feel uncomfortable.
 The best approach is one of little and often.
-0.5ml - 1ml administered initially.
+0.5ml - 1ml of lip filler administered initially.
 Then again 4-6 weeks later, and so on, until you have achieved the look you want.

 Not all fillers are created equal